Designing a Finance Stack for Liquidity Efficiency in 2026

 |---|---|

-| Contract-aware billing | Generates invoices from contract terms, not manual input |
+| Contract-aware billing | Generates invoices from contract terms, not manual re-entry |

-| Dynamic collections | Resolves friction by context, not fixed reminders |
+| Dynamic collections | Resolves friction by context rather than a fixed reminder cadence |

 | Real-time cash application | Matches payments to invoices as they arrive |

-| Dispute management | Captures reason codes and time-to-resolution |
+| Dispute management | Captures reason codes and time-to-resolution as structured data |

-| Cash-integrated forecasting | Models actual cash arrival, not just revenue |
+| Cash-integrated forecasting | Models actual cash arrival, not just recognized revenue |

-| Cross-functional visibility | Sales and CS see at-risk cash, not just finance |
+| Cross-functional visibility | Sales and customer success see at-risk cash, not just finance |

 What Metrics Track Liquidity Efficiency?